tiged/tiged/README.md

 ### Basics

 > You can use tiged or degit as the command.
-So no automated scripts break if you swap tiged for degit.
+So no automated scripts break if you swap degit for tiged.

 The simplest use of tiged is to download the master branch of a repo from GitHub to the current working directory: